We’ve said it before, and we’ll continue to say it: “Your people are your biggest asset, but they are also your biggest risk”.

-Some organizations are strict and may block access to certain websites using a web content filter.
-Other companies may be more lenient and allow users to use their best judgment.
+Some organisations are strict and may block access to certain websites using a web content filter.
+Other companies may be more lenient and allow users to use their best judgement.
 In either practice, security and IT teams often need the ability to detect when a user is going to a website not related to business needs.
-Categorizing every website that exists is impossible for most security teams.
-That's why they need services and products to do it for them.
+Categorising every website that exists is impossible for most security teams.
+That’s why they need services and products to do it for them.

 Detecting and preventing insider threats